cristinagalisteo/gitana/README.md

 We only need a file (tree1.file) with the name to the tree:

 ```
-ls maximum_likelihood.nwk > tree1.file
+cat tree1.file
+# ./maximum_likelihood.nwk
-# List the selected tree file (and its path) in a file.
-For single trees, the list will contain a single item.
+# The file will contain a single item.
 ```

 ```